ave-dcd/mave_vocabulary/README.md

 The assay method, defining the molecular properties interrogated by the experiment.
 Terms are derived from OBI subtree with root
 [OBI_0000070: “assay”](http://purl.obolibrary.org/obo/OBI_0000070) where appropriate.
-Term mappings to OBI concept identifiers are available in the controlled vocabulary definitions file.
+Term mappings to OBI concept identifiers are available in the [controlled vocabulary tsv](controlled_vocabulary.tsv).
 The method is specified by the `type` property, which must be one of the following controlled vocabulary terms:

 - promoter activity detection by reporter gene assay